 Building Collaborations Across Child Welfare and Education Systems — CYFC led the Minnesota contingent of practitioners and policymakers to find strategies for collaboration, data sharing, and systems changes for social services.Children’s Mental Health eReview — This unique online publication reviews research and how it’s used in practice to promote children’s mental health.

 Other Signature Efforts

 One Message, Many Voices: Inter-Disciplinary Partnerships for Resilience Communication — Results of preliminary research conducted after the 2009 Red River flood.
 Read how Red River Resilience developed and spread a simple, clear, and consistent message through multiple communication channels.

-After the Flood: Rushford's New Chapter — Beautifully illustrated summary of the research conducted after the 2007 Rushford, MN flood.
-Hear words of wisdom and "what worked" from those who know — disaster survivors.
+After the Flood: Rushford's New Chapter — View a beautifully illustrated summary of the research conducted after the 2007 Rushford, MN flood.
+Read words of wisdom and "what worked" from those who know, disaster survivors.

 Got Program?
 Seamlessly Answer Basic Questions About Your Program Through Evaluation (530 K PDF) — A model of seamlessly integrating evaluation into the program life-cycle, as presented at the 2013 University of Minnesota Extension Annual Program Conference, Duluth, MN.